microsoft/fluent-plugin-application-insights/README.md

 The standard schema for Application Insights telemetry is defined [here](https://github.com/Microsoft/ApplicationInsights-Home/tree/master/EndpointSpecs/Schemas/Bond).

-Below is an example of a Request telemetry in standard schema format. `name`, `time`, `data`, `data.baseType` and `data.baseData` are required properties.
+Below is an example of a Request telemetry in standard schema format. `data`, `data.baseType` and `data.baseData` are required properties.
 Different telemetry types will have different properties associated with the `baseData` object.

 ```
 {